Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

 In figure \ref{fig:uefftt_1}(a), the effective potential, $E'$ and $Mgl b/a$ are shown.
 Turning angles of $\theta$ can be obtained as $\theta_{min}=0.524 \,rad$ and $\theta_{max}=0.618 \,rad$ by using $E'=U_{eff}(\theta_{ext})$ or $f(u)$ and taking into account values of constants.

 The results of numerical solutions for variables can be found in figure \ref{fig:ttdfd_1} in appendix 4.
 These graphs are drawn for one nutation period, and these changes repeat themselves at each nutation period. $\theta$ changes between $\theta_{min}$ and $\theta_{max}$.
-As it is expected, $\dot \phi$ starts from zero and increases till $2 Mgl/(I_x a)=9.51 \,rad \,s^{-1}$, which can be seen in figure \ref{fig:ttdfd_1}(e).
+As it is expected, $\dot \phi$ starts from $0$ and increases till $2 Mgl/(I_x a)=9.51 \,rad \,s^{-1}$, which can be seen in figure \ref{fig:ttdfd_1}(e).
 The changes in $\dot \psi$ and $\dot \phi$ can be understood by using $a$ and $b$, and their changes obey the conservation of angular momenta.
-In general, $\dot \psi$ and $\dot \phi$ can show different behaviour (see appendix 1 and 2), but in this case, the situation is simple, and $\dot \phi$ increases while $\dot \psi$ decreases, figures \ref{fig:ttdfd_1}(e) and \ref{fig:ttdfd_1}(f).
+In general, $\dot \psi$ and $\dot \phi$ can show different behaviour (see appendix 1 and 2), but in this case, the situation is simple, and $\dot \phi$ increases while $\dot \psi$ decreases, see figures \ref{fig:ttdfd_1}(e) and \ref{fig:ttdfd_1}(f).
 For the second half of the nutation period, the changes in $\dot \phi$ and $\dot \psi$ is in the reverse order of the first half of the nutation period.

-The three-dimensional figures for shapes for the locus are drawn by using the first numerical solution, figure \ref{fig:uefftt_1}(b).
+The three-dimensional figures for shapes for the locus are drawn by using the results of the first numerical solution, figure \ref{fig:uefftt_1}(b).
 Its projection can be seen in figure \ref{fig:uefftt_1}(c).
 It can be seen that there are cusps due to zeros of $\dot \phi$ at the minimum of $\theta$.